indieweb/wordpress-indieweb/readme.txt

 = 3.3.4 =
 * Script creation of icon pack, CSS colors, and textual notes
 * Adopt a combination of Genericons Neue and Simple Icons for icon pack
+* Move telephone out of rel-me as no more authentication in Indieauth

 = 3.3.3 =
 * Add colors for the new icons added in previous version